Demonstrating Impact in Research, Practice and Education

 Impact Systematization: Critical assessments of what is currently known about the impact of legal design interventions, alongside identification of gaps that warrant further investigation.
 Submissions are encouraged to engage with the question of what counts as evidence of impact and under what conditions it can be meaningfully measured.

-Important deadlines:
+Important deadlines

-Call for abstracts: July 1, 2026
+Abstract submission: July 1, 2026

-Acceptance of abstract: August 1, 2026
+Communication of acceptance: August 1, 2026

 Workshop: November 4, 2026